AriFordsham/GHCWiki/performance-warnings.md

 We can improve users' code by warning of any boxed types as arguments, or in data structures, for these types.
 Particularly accumulating parameters, or fields in record types.
 Additionally, if they are strict, but not unboxed, that should also be a warning.

+Simon PJ: *Warning about every boxed Int might yield a lot of warnings'' *

 ### Other heuristics

 - Warning any use of \>\>= that doesn't inline